 - Repair windows and cracks in exterior walls to prevent mosquito entry into your home.

-- Inspect all window screens and repair or replace damaged screens with a 16-18 mesh.
+- Inspect all window screens and repair or replace damaged screens with 16-18 mesh.
 Seal any cracks in the home’s foundation and exterior walls as well.

+- Repair Leaky Spigots.
 Leaky spigots will pool on the ground underneath so need to be repaired or replaced.

+- Install Bug Lights.
 Although bug lights don’t keep mosquitos away, they will make your property somewhat less attractive during nighttime hours.

 Get Rid of Mississippi Bugs and Enjoy Your Summer